Books by Debi Bower available on Amazon - shop now

 Houghton

-Designated as a National Natural Landmark, Moss Lake Preserve’s most outstanding feature is its 15-acre bog lake.
-Some 15,000 years ago, when the last continental glacier retreated, a large block of ice was surrounded or buried by gravel carried by the glacier.
+Designated as a National Natural Landmark, Moss Lake Preserve’s most notable feature is its 15-acre bog lake.
+About 15,000 years ago, when the last continental glacier retreated, a large block of ice was surrounded or buried by gravel carried by the glacier.
 The ice melted, leaving behind a water-filled depression.
-Eventually, a sphagnum moss mat grew over much of the open water, thus giving it the name Moss Lake.
+Over time, a sphagnum moss mat developed over much of the open water, giving it the name Moss Lake.

 Black Lake - Montezuma